stachenov/quazip/README.md

 ## Windows

+When using Qt online installer on Windows with MSVC, make sure to select the box for `MSVC 20XY 64-bit` and under additional libraries, select `Qt 5 Compatibility Module`.
+Finally, add `C:\Qt\6.8.2\msvc20XY_64` to your PATH.

 If you don't use a package manager you will have to add library and include directories to your PATH or specify them with `CMAKE_PREFIX_PATH`.
 Qt is not installed as a dependency of either vcpkg or conan.